Absobel/Chip-8/README.md

 ## Features
 - Add proper logging
-- Fix lag spikes
+- Fix lag when too much things happening on screen
-- Add sound
 - Add a menu
 - Add a debugger